 Coming off a successful career in television and two smaller pictures (The Producers in 1968 and The Twelve Chairs in 1970), Mel Brooks took a chance on a western comedy.
 This was before the days of Airplane! and The Naked Gun, decades before Scary Movie, and a generation of time (and quality) from Meet the Spartans and A Haunted House.
 Brooks broke all sorts of social and decency taboos with Blazing Saddles, from the subversive racial commentary to the orchestra of cowboy farts around a campfire.

-Blazing Saddles turns 40 this year, which makes it as good of a time as any to look back on the production with Mel Brooks himself.
+Blazing Saddles turns 40 in 2014, which makes it as good of a time as any to look back on the production with Mel Brooks himself.

 The commentary on the original Blu-ray release comes from the initial DVD release back in the late 1990s, but it still has a lot to say about this comedy classic.